German occupation of Norway: German political and military powers

-The powerful battleship Tirpitz was stationed in Norway for most of the war, acting as a fleet in being in her own right and tying up huge Allied resources until she was eventually sunk in the last of many attacks.
+The battleship Tirpitz was stationed in Norway for most of the war, acting as a fleet in being in her own right and tying up considerable Allied resources until she was eventually sunk in the last of many attacks.

 Economic consequences

 The economic consequences of the German occupation were severe.
 Norway lost all its major trading partners the moment it was occupied.
 Germany became the main trading partner, but could not make up for the lost import and export business.
-While production capacity largely remained intact, the German authorities confiscated a very large part of the output.
-This left Norway with only 43% of its production being freely available.
+While production capacity largely remained intact, the German authorities confiscated a very large part of the output, leaving Norway only 43% of its production.

-Combined with a general drop in productivity, Norwegians were quickly confronted with scarcity of basic commodities, including food.
+Combined with a general drop in productivity, Norwegians were quickly confronted with a scarcity of basic commodities, including food.
 There was a real risk of famine.
 Many, if not most, Norwegians started growing their own crops and keeping their own livestock.
 City parks were divided among inhabitants, who grew potatoes, cabbage, and other hardy vegetables.
 People kept pigs, rabbits, chicken and other poultry in their houses and out-buildings.
 Fishing and hunting became more widespread.
 Gray and black market provided for flow of goods.
 Norwegians also learned to use ersatz products for a wide variety of purposes, ranging from fuel to coffee, tea, and tobacco.

 Holocaust and deportation of Jews

 At the beginning of the occupation, there were at least 2,173 Jews in Norway.
 At least 775 of these were arrested, detained, and/or deported.
-742 were sent to concentration camps, 23 died as a result of extrajudicial execution, murder, and suicide during the war; bringing the total of Jewish Norwegian dead to at least 765, comprising 230 complete households.
+742 were killed in concentration camps, 23 died as a result of extrajudicial execution, murder, and suicide during the war; bringing the total of Jewish Norwegian dead to at least 765, comprising 230 complete households.
 In addition to the few who survived concentration camps, some also survived by fleeing the country, mostly to Sweden, but some also to the United Kingdom.

 Acceptance and collaboration

 Of the Norwegians who supported the Nasjonal Samling party, relatively few were active collaborators.
-Most notorious among these was Henry Oliver Rinnan, the leader of the Sonderabteilung Lola (locally known as Rinnanbanden or "the Rinnan gang"), a group of informants who infiltrated the Norwegian resistance, hence managing to capture and murder many of its members.
+Most notorious among these was Henry Rinnan, the leader of the Sonderabteilung Lola (locally known as Rinnanbanden or "the Rinnan gang"), a group of informants who infiltrated the Norwegian resistance, hence managing to capture and murder many of its members.

 Other collaborators were Statspolitiet (STAPO), a police force that operated independently of the regular police.
 Statspolitiet was closely related to the Quisling regime and took also orders directly from the German Sicherheitspolizei.

 Hirden was a fascist paramilitary force with party members subordinate to the ruling party.
 Hirden had a broad mandate that included the use of violence.

 Furthermore, about 15,000 Norwegians volunteered for combat duty on the Nazi side; of the 6,000 sent into action as part of the Germanic SS, most were sent to the Eastern front.